Arve2/Vibra-trickler-3/README.md

 To speed up handloading, the powder needs to flow fast.
 Most rotating motors for such purpose draws current in the order of 0.5 to 1.0 amperes.
 Call me neurotic, but I do not want that much current anywhere near powder!
 A small cellphone-style vibrator on the other hand, only draws around 75 _milli_-amperes so it can be secured with a fuse rated at 100mA.

-Can we be sure all cellphone vibrators will work?
-Almost, since cell phones use batteries standardizing on 3.7V Li-Ion cells.
-If the vibrator is too powerful or too feeble, the flow can be adjusted by tweaking some basic pshyics, e.g.
+If the vibrator is too powerful or too feeble, the flow can be adjusted by tweaking some basic pshyics, such as
 - Angle of feeding tube,
 - Larger/smaller holes in feeding tube,
 - More/less spongy material under powder hopper,